 - Choose experience over price.

 Saving a few thousand euros using unproven but cheap serialisation vendor is a false economy if you can’t sell or dispense products next February because they failed.
 It is too late for home-made solutions or inexperienced me-too suppliers.
 Competition means that prices are already pretty keen amongst the market leaders.
 Don’t chase the last cent.

 Simple FMD projects work best.
 Only make system linkages you need.
 Usually (for manufacturers) that means MAH to CMO and MAH to EMVO.
 For distributors and dispensers it means to your national system (NMVO).
 We can integrate our FMD solution with your planning software, warehouse system, dispensing software or your Apple Watch if you want to.
 We just don’t put those items on the critical path for FMD compliance.
 Starting with a standalone approach as part of a roadmap to deeper integration is the best balance of risk and ROI.

 - Adapt processes, train people.

 For every euro spent on vendor technology, several euros need to be spent on your own people and processes to bend them into shape.
 Don’t skimp on this bit.
 Pack-level traceability changes everything all along the supply chain.
 If people carry on with old ways of working your FMD project will fail: expensively.

-At rfxcel we can move quickly but time is now very short.
-If you didn’t start your EMVO on-boarding, it’s not too late.
+At rfxcel we can move quickly but time is very short.
+If you haven’t started your EMVO on-boarding, it’s not too late.
 If you don’t like your current solutions provider, it’s not too late to switch. rfxcel can help!